zheylmun/site/content/posts/designing_ergonomic_apis.md

 They are great examples of what can be accomplished with a lot of time, effort, and dedication.
 The crates that are incredible works of engineering today have stood the test of time.
 They have fixed the papercuts reported by thousands of users.
+Issues that they never considered have been reported and fixed.
-They have been polished to a mirror sheen and are a joy to use because so many of the things that are obviously wrong have been addressed.
+They have been polished to a mirror sheen and are a joy to use because so many of the things that were obviously wanting in previous iterations have been addressed.
 Someone already found the rough edges you were going to run into, and either fixed the issue themselves, or reported the issue to the authors who did.
 Sometimes fixing the issue was easy, and sometimes it was hard.
-Sometimes it required a major refactor, and sometimes it required a new feature.
+Sometimes it required a major refactor, and sometimes it required building a whole other library.
 Sometimes it required working with the language team itself to introduce new language features or fix bugs.
+The unifying factor is that the authors were dedicated to making their code better, and the language gave them the tools to do so.
+Developers want to make their code better in every language.
+Rust isn't unique in that regard, but it is unique in how it enables developers to identify where and how to make their code better.

 The result is that the really great crates in the Rust ecosystem are a joy to use.
 It's not just because the authors are genius programmers(many of them are).
-It's because they've spent the time to fix the things that were obviously wrong, over and over again.
+It's because they've spent the time to address areas that were flawed over and over again.